FaizKhandev2119/FaizKhandev2119.github.io/01. Intelligent Manual Test Case Generator/README.md

 ## 🛠️ How to Import and Use This Workflow

-1. Download the `workflow.json` file from this repository folder.
+1. Download the `Intelligent Manual Test Case Generator.json` file from this repository folder.
 2. Open your n8n instance -> **Workflows** -> **Add Workflow**.
 3. Click the `...` menu in the top right -> **Import from File**.
 4. Configure your credentials for **Google Workspace**, **Mistral AI**, **Gemini API**, and **Jira Software**.